 Oakland is a bustling, diverse metropolitan city just 10 miles from San Francisco and adjacent to Berkeley.
 It offers the best of both worlds – the cultural opportunities of an urban environment and uniquely beautiful natural parks and open space.
 The climate is temperate with mild winters and abundant sunshine.
 The East Bay Regional Parks encompass 59 parks with more than 91,000 acres for hiking, running, swimming, and other outdoor activities.
 The wine countries of Napa and Sonoma are a short and scenic drive from Oakland.
 For the adventurous, Lake Tahoe, Yosemite National Park, and the Sierra Nevada mountains provide spectacular weekend getaways for skiing, hiking, camping, and outdoor recreation.
 Closer to home, the Kaiser Permanente Oakland Medical Center is within walking distance to Piedmont Avenue which boasts numerous restaurants and shops.

-Oakland is home to several professional sports teams: the Oakland Raiders of the NFL, the Golden State Warriors of the NBA, and the Oakland Athletics of Major League Baseball.
+Oakland is home to the professional sports team: the Oakland Athletics of Major League Baseball.
 Jack London Square offers fine dining and shopping, and every Friday Oakland hosts a Farmer’s Market down 9th Street.

 We understand the personal and academic demands of residency training and encourage residents to form bonds outside of the hospital setting.
 Organized social events occur every two or three months and include picnics, sporting events, and an annual wine tasting.
 In addition, residents frequently meet in smaller groups to see movies, have dinner, and socialize.